 Programmatic Vendor Partnerships: Look Out For Potential Conflicts of Interest

 The different types of Programmatic solutions available can compound the complexity in Programmatic vendor selection.
-Let’s take The Exchange Lab for example that operates as an independent layer, optimising across a whole host of DSP partners in real-time with the objective of delivering optimum ROI for their clients.
+Let’s take The Exchange Lab for example that operated as an independent layer, optimising across a whole host of DSP partners in real-time with the objective of delivering optimum ROI for their clients.

 A solution like this could be a good choice as it can help eliminate the need to work with multiple Programmatic DSP vendors, allowing you to use one solution for audience targeting, campaign delivery, reporting, analytics and optimisation.

 However, what the DSPs may or may not realise is that like themselves, even The Exchange Lab will have a proactive client-direct sales strategy of their own, meaning that in effect they are indirectly competing with the very DSPs with whom they are partnered with.